Salty Brine is a New York-based cabaret artist, writer, and actor.

 In 2016 Time Out New York named Salty an “LGBT influencer you need to know”.

 Salty received the thrill of his life when he got to perform his show built around Cyndi Lauper’s album She’s so Unusual to Cyndi herself!

 THE LIVING RECORD COLLECTION

 SUPPORT THe LIVING RECORD COLLECTION

-The Living Record Collection is a total blast to produce and perform every month, but we need your help in order to keep it going!
-Please visit our season fundraising campaign by clicking the link below and making a donation on our project page so we can keep wowing you with beautiful music, gorgeous costumes and silly props in new shows month after month!
+The Living Record Collection is a joy to produce, but we need your help in order to keep it going!
+Please visit our season fundraising campaign by clicking the link below and making a donation on our project page so we can keep bringing you new shows month after month!

 *The Living Record Collection is a sponsored project of Fractured Atlas, a non-profit arts service organization.
 Contributions for the charitable purposes of The Living Record Collection must be made payable to "Fractured Atlas" only and are tax-deductible to the extent permitted by law.

 Subscribe to Salty’s mailing list to receive news and updates.

 For all booking inquiries please contact Renee Blinkwolt.